hyunjunian/Poor-Charlie-s-Almanack/en.md

 It is not always recognized that to function best, morality should sometimes appear unfair, like most worldly outcomes.
 The craving for perfect fairness causes a lot of terrible problems in system function.
 Some systems should be made deliberately unfair to individuals because they’ll be fairer on average for all of us.
 Thus, there can be virtue in apparent non-fairness.

-> The craving for perfect fairness causes a lot of terrible problems in system function.
->

 I frequently cite the example of having your career over, in the Navy, if your ship goes aground, even if it wasn’t your fault.
 I say the lack of justice for the one guy who wasn’t at fault is way more than made up by a greater justice for everybody when every captain of a ship always sweats blood to make sure the ship doesn’t go aground.
 Tolerating a little unfairness to some to get a greater fairness for all is a model I recommend to all of you.
 But again, I wouldn’t put it in your assigned college work if you want to be graded well, particularly in a modern law school wherein there is usually an over-love of fairness-seeking process.

 There are, of course, enormous vice effects in economics.
 You have these bubbles with so much fraud and folly.
 The aftermath is frequently very unpleasant, and we’ve had some of that lately.
 One of the first big bubbles, of course, was the huge and horrible South Sea Bubble in England.
 The aftermath was interesting.